lab-paper-code/side/README.md

  * #### k-NN query

-     - Retrieve __k__ items in order of proximity from the given x, y coordinates while satisfying the spatiotemporal conditions
+     - Retrieve __k__ points in order of proximity from the given x, y coordinates while satisfying the spatiotemporal conditions

  * #### Top-k query

-     - Retrieve __k__ items satisfying the given spatiotemporal conditions, selected from an arbitrary ordering criteria.
+     - Retrieve __k__ points satisfying the given spatiotemporal conditions, selected from an arbitrary ordering criteria.
      - In our experiments, we sorted in descending order based on latitude.